Unambiguous finite automaton: Formal definition

-In words, those conditions state that, if $w$ is accepted by $A$, there is exactly one accepting path, that is, one path from an initial state to a final state, labelled by $w$.
+In words, those conditions state that, if $w$ is accepted by $A$, there is exactly one accepting path, that is, one path from an initial state to a final state that is labelled by $w$.

 Example

 Let $L$ be the set of words over the alphabet {a,b} whose nth last letter is an $a$.
 The figures show a DFA and a UFA accepting this language for n=2.

 The minimal DFA accepting $L$ has 2n states, one for each subset of {1...n}.
 There is an UFA of $n+1$ states which accepts $L$: it guesses the nth last letter, and then verifies that only $n-1$ letters remain.
 It is indeed unambiguous as there exists only one nth last letter.

 Inclusion, universality, equivalence

 Three PSPACE-hard problems for general NFA belong to PTIME for DFA and are now considered.

 Inclusion

 It is decidable in polynomial-time whether an UFA's language is a subset of another UFA's language.

 Let A and B be two UFAs.
 Let L(A) and L(B) be the languages accepted by those automata.
 Then L(A)⊆L(B) if and only if L(A∩B)=L(A), where A∩B denotes the Cartesian product automaton, which can be proven to be also unambiguous.
 Now, L(A∩B) is a subset of L(A) by construction; hence both sets are equal if and only if for each length n∈$\mathbb{N}$, the number of words of length n in L(A∩B) is equal to the number of words of length n in L(A).
 It can be proved that is sufficient to check each n up to the product of the number of states of A and B.

 The number of words of length n accepted by an automaton can be computed in polynomial time using dynamic programming, which ends the proof.